odinuv/web/en/apv/slides/sql-aggregation/slides.md

 ## SQL Summary
 - Selecting the **right data** is complex, you need to understand the requirement.
     - Nothing will help you with that.
-    - SQL is not procedural language, you cannot do something and the fix it.
+    - SQL is not a procedural language, you cannot do something and then fix it.
 You need to be precise and perfect in implementation.
-- If a SQL query does not return anything, it does not mean it is wrong (and vice versa)
+- If a SQL query does not return anything, it does not mean that it is wrong (and vice versa)
 </section>

 <section markdown='1'>
 ## Checkpoint
-- Does every SELECT with aggregation function need to have a GROUP BY?
+- Does every SELECT with an aggregation function need to have a GROUP BY?
 - Can you substitute LEFT JOIN with RIGHT JOIN?
 - What conditions must a sub-query used with `IN` satisfy?
-- Can you list more than one column in `GROUP BY` clause?
+- Can you list more than one column in the `GROUP BY` clause?
 - Can you use a sub-query without `JOIN` ?
 - Can you use more than one aggregation function in a single query?
-- Does it make sense to use GROUP BY without aggregation function?
+- Does it make sense to use GROUP BY without an aggregation function?
-- Can you fully replace JOIN by sub-queries?
+- Can you fully replace JOIN with sub-queries?
 </section>